micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 1.md

 Because the foolishness of God is wiser than men, and the weakness of God is stronger than men. ## Glory Only in the Lord

 ###### 26
-For [^k]you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many [^l]noble, _are called._
+For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, _are called._

 ###### 27
 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty;

 ###### 28
-and the [^m]base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are,
+and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are,

 ###### 29
 that no flesh should glory in His presence.